nanoant/WebFrameworkBenchmark/README.md

 great potential to be next no. 1 in next iteration of this benchmark.

 It has to be also observed that different frameworks generated different amount of data due different HTTP headers being used.
-Tuning headers could possibly change the performance numbers slightly.

 ### License